 So here’s an excellent question: why do people rock climb anyway?
-They rip up their hands, they’re covered with scabs, and they scare the wits out of themselves on a regular basis.
+They rip up their hands, push their bodies to the limits of endurance, and regularly scare the wits out of themselves.

 Your Passion Deserves Eye Protection

-It doesn’t take much imagination to understand that rock climbing requires some pretty fierce eye protection.
-Climbers contend with the glare of the blazing sun reflecting off the shear rock face, they have tiny (and not so tiny) particles of debris continually falling into their upturned faces, and they’re often drilling holes and chiseling rock to anchor new bolts “” or digging out old, unsafe ones “” all while blowing away rock dust while they work.
-So do you think “” just perhaps “” that a pretty great pair of protective, polarized, 100% UVA/B/C sunglasses might in order?
+Understanding that rock climbing requires quality eye protection doesn’t take much imagination.
+Climbers contend with the glare of the blazing sun reflecting off the shear rock face and debris continually falling into their upturned faces.
+Plus, climbers may find themselves drilling holes and chiseling rock to attach new anchor points or removing old ones.
+All this activity creates a fair amount of dust and debris while they work.
+So do you think that a pretty great pair of protective, polarized, 100% UVA/B/C sunglasses might be in order?